Population: 1 milion

 There are quite a few ancient temples nearby, as well as historical sites from the Khmer Rouge era.
 Start your day exploring Wat Banan (also known as the mini-Angkor Wat) and Phnom Sampeu, which is a former killing cave network for the Khmer Rouge, now home to a moving memorial monument.

-Sunset is the best time to visit The Bat Cave, where you can see - no, not Bruce Wayne - hundreds of fruit bats flying out in an impressive stream for almost an hour.
+Sunset is the best time to visit The Bat Cave, where you can see - no, not Bruce Wayne - hundreds of fruit bats flying out to find their dinner.

 Battambang Homestay Experience

 On the Stray tour, you’ll also get a chance to experience a rural Cambodian lifestyle in our homestay, which takes place 20kms from Battambang.

 After driving from Siem Reap, we stop at a lake just outside of Battambang town.
 It’s the perfect spot for a yummy local BBQ or picnic (included) in the shade of a bamboo hut on the tree lined shore.
 There’s time to go for a refreshing swim or kayaking on the lake, or hang out in a hammock on shore and soak up the views of the nearby rice paddies and native bush.
 Then we make our way to tonight’s village stay.
 You’ll have the opportunity to interact with local villages to learn about their community life, including their festivals, farming practices and educational practices.
 This is one of the most rewarding parts of our tour, as you get to visit places that other groups won’t go to, and talk with villagers directly.